iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ## Input Data ##

-Data can either be of the format of one file, containing both header and reference information, per paper or two separate files (one for the header, one for the references) per paper.
+Data can either be in the format of one file (containing both header and reference information) per paper or two separate files (one for the header, one for the references) per paper.

 To use the data with one file containing both header and reference information use the command line argument: